-Is this a Yes No If yes, provide 4-digit ID number: If no, c check Not Applicable Is the NQF-endorsed measure used without modification to the measure specification?
-Yes No Not Applicable
+Is this a National Quality Forum (NQF)-endorsed measure?
+Yes No If yes, provide the 4-digit ID number: If yes, did the issuer modify the NQF-endorsed measure specification?
+Yes No

-24b.
-Describe how [Measure 1a] supports the tracking of performance related to [Goal 1].
+25b.
+Describe how Measure 1a supports the tracking of performance related to Goal 1.
 (1,000 character limit)